Seore287/P3D-Coursework/Game Design Document.md

 If there is a branching narrative, what are the major points where the player has a choice to make?
 What are the implications of the choices made?
 Are there different endings to the game depending on the choices made?

+### Game Characters
 ## Player Characters
-Main Character: Rex Luminar
+<b>Main Character:</b> Rex Luminar

 Appearance <br>
 <b>Head:</b> Rounded head with a slightly angular jawline.<br>
 <b>Eyes:</b> Large, expressive eyes with a bright neon-green colour, slightly glowing.<br>
 <b>Hair:</b> Short, spiky hair with a vibrant, electric blue colour.

-Powers and Abilities
+Powers and Abilities <br>
-•	Trail Dash: a high-speed dash that allows Rex to quickly traverse large gaps and evade hazards.
-Essential for maintaining momentum on slippery surfaces.
+<b>Trail Dash:</b> a high-speed dash that allows Rex to quickly traverse large gaps and evade hazards.
+Essential for maintaining momentum on slippery surfaces.<br>
-•	Light Leap: a charged jump that enables Rex to reach higher platforms and clear obstacles.
-Requires precise timing for maximum effect.
+<b>Light Leap:</b> a charged jump that enables Rex to reach higher platforms and clear obstacles.
+Requires precise timing for maximum effect.<br>
-•	Shield: a temporary barrier that deflects attacks and reflects projectiles.
-Activated to protect against enemy fire and environmental hazards.
+<b>Shield:</b> a temporary barrier that deflects attacks and reflects projectiles.
+Activated to protect against enemy fire and environmental hazards.<br>
-•	Energy Boost: temporarily enhances Rex’s abilities, making him stronger and faster.
-Activated by collecting energy orbs.
+<b>Energy Boost:</b> temporarily enhances Rex’s abilities, making him stronger and faster.
+Activated by collecting energy orbs.<br>
-•	Phantom Pulse: An energy wave used to interact with the environment, activate switches, and stun enemies.
+<b>Phantom Pulse:</b> An energy wave used to interact with the environment, activate switches, and stun enemies.

-### Enemies
+## Enemies
-•	Shadow Beasts: Larger, slower enemies with heavy attacks and high health.
+<b>Shadow Beasts:</b> Larger, slower enemies with heavy attacks and high health.<br>
-•	Spectral Bats: Flying enemies that swoop down to attack from above.
+<b>Spectral Bats:</b> Flying enemies that swoop down to attack from above.<br>
-•	Voidlings: Small, agile creatures that swarm and attack in groups.
+<b>Voidlings:</b> Small, agile creatures that swarm and attack in groups.

-### Allies
+## Allies
-•	Elder Lyra: a wise sage in the Sparkling Peaks who provides guidance and lore about Lumina’s history.
+<b>Elder Lyra:</b> a wise sage in the Sparkling Peaks who provides guidance and lore about Lumina’s history.<br>
-•	Zara the Botanist: a knowledgeable explorer in the Luminous Jungle, who assists Rex and provides insights into the flora and fauna.
+<b>The Botanist:</b> a knowledgeable explorer in the Luminous Jungle, who assists Rex and provides insights into the flora and fauna.<br>
-•	Orin the Miner: a rugged, resourceful NPC in the Radiant Abyss who helps Rex navigate the treacherous underground terrain.
+<b>Orin the Miner:</b> a rugged, resourceful NPC in the Radiant Abyss who helps Rex navigate the treacherous underground terrain.

 ## ​Environment